Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Broader Discussion

 On one hand, updating \teachingmaterialshort{} can improve the teacher's own knowledge.
 For example, \mthree{} saves the updated exemplars as the teacher's prompt to improve the teacher's reasoning.
 On the other hand, a high-quality \teachingmaterialshort{} helps students learn better, so that the students can provide more meaningful feedback for the teacher.
 To create high-quality \teachingmaterialshort{}, it might be beneficial to borrow from \teachingmaterialshort{} design strategies in human education. \cref{fig:tm-design} summarizes various \teachingmaterialshort{} design strategies, among which our work has explicitly explored three types (marked in black).

-\paragraph{Borrowing the pipelines.} We can also borrow insights from the education pipelines to design inference and training pipelines for LLMs.
-Here are two examples: (1) Task-oriented collaborative learning: Multiple LLM agents can form a collaborative study group to learn a difficult topic in a task-oriented manner.
-Similar multi-role collaboration ideas have been leveraged by LLM agent researches~\cite{cheng2024exploring,zhang2023building,dong2023self,hong2023metagpt,chatdev,camel}.
-(2) Progressive learning: A junior model $\mathcal{M}$ can teach a ``student'' that is stronger than itself, who can understand and critique mistakes and ambiguity.
-As $\mathcal{M}$ becomes more capable, it might become better in evolving its knowledge by teaching weaker students.
+\myparatightestn{Borrowing the pipelines.} We can borrow insights from education pipelines to design LLM inference and training pipelines.
+For example: (1) \textbf{Task-oriented collaborative multi-agent learning}~\cite{moskowitz1985evaluationjigsaw}: Multiple LLM agents can form a collaborative study group to learn difficult topics in a task-oriented manner (see some discussions in \cref{sec:meta_research_idea}).
+Similar multi-agent collaboration ideas have been leveraged by LLM agent research~\cite{cheng2024exploring,zhang2023building,dong2023self,hong2023metagpt,chatdev,camel}.
+(2) \textbf{Better LbT by configuring proper teacher\&student}: Literature on ``teachable agents'' finds that configuring a student's knowledge level appropriately can lead to more useful feedback for the teacher~\cite{biswas2005learning,shahriar2021can}.
+This suggests the intriguing possibility of prompting the student LLM to ``confine'' its knowledge level~\cite{jin2023teach}, thereby amplifying the benefits of LbT for the teacher model.
+Furthermore, a junior model $\mathcal{M}$ can first teach a ``student'' that is stronger than itself, who can understand and critique mistakes and ambiguity.
+As $\mathcal{M}$ becomes stronger, it might become better at evolving its knowledge by teaching weaker students.
+This can be seen as a form of easy-to-hard task progression in curriculum learning~\cite{bengio2009curriculum}.
+(3) \textbf{Flexible teaching quality evaluation}: In human learning, feedback can take many forms~\cite{hattie2007power,wisniewski2020powerre} beyond traditional exams~\cite{roscoe2004influence,roscoe2007understanding,roscoe2008tutor}, such as peer recommendations~\cite{mcalpine1999building} and satisfaction questionnaires~\cite{leckey2001quantifying,richardson2005instruments}.
+Such mechanisms can be adapted to LLMs, potentially useful for open-ended tasks.